rdunlop/uni-timer/README.md

 - Choose the correct Port
 - Program

-You may need to reset the arduino if it fails to connect (wait until it fails at least once before trying this)
+You may need to press the "Boot" button on the arduino if it fails to connect (wait until it fails at least once before trying this)

 ## Monitoring